Nicole Sobkowiak, L.P.C.

 What are ways to practice mindfulness?

-- Pay attention.
-The next time you meet someone, listen closely to his or her words.
+Listen closely to a person's words the next time you meet someone.
 Think about the meaning and uniqueness.
 Aim to develop a habit of understanding others, and delaying your own judgments and criticisms.

 Find a few small, familiar objects — such as a toothbrush, apple or cellphone — in your home or office.
 Look at the objects with fresh eyes.
 Identify one new detail about each object that you didn't see before.
 As you become more aware of your world, you might become fonder of the things around you.